Aheless/Shambetski.githug.io/README.md

 Individual entrepreneur.
 I was in the auto parts retail business.
 My responsibilities included: work with suppliers, to form an assortment list of goods, work with clients on the implementation of applications and selling of goods.

+### Education

+The Academy of Public Administration under the aegis of the President of the Republic of Belarus.
+Public administration and economy.
+Foreign economic activity.

 ```markdown
 Syntax highlighted code block